Party Favor (song)

 "Party Favor" is a song by American singer Billie Eilish from her debut studio EP, Don't Smile at Me (2017).
-The song was released by Darkroom and Interscope Records on a 7-inch vinyl as the seventh and final single from the EP on Record Store Day, along with a cover of "Hotline Bling".
+The song was released by Darkroom and Interscope Records on a 7-inch vinyl as a promotional single from the EP on Record Store Day, along with a cover of "Hotline Bling".
 It was written by Eilish and her brother Finneas O'Connell, with the latter solely handling the song's production.

 Musically a folk track, the lyrics of "Party Favor" address Eilish breaking up with her boyfriend.
 The song was ultimately certified gold in the United States and Canada by the Recording Industry Association of America (RIAA) and Music Canada (MC), respectively.
 It was performed live by Eilish during her 2019 When We All Fall Asleep Tour.

 Background and composition

-"Party Favor" was released on a pink 7-inch vinyl as the seventh and final single from Don't Smile at Me on April 21, 2018, coinciding with Record Store Day for that year, along with a cover of "Hotline Bling", written by Canadian rapper Drake, as the B-side, by Darkroom and Interscope Records.
+"Party Favor" was released on a pink 7-inch vinyl as a promotional single from Don't Smile at Me on April 21, 2018, coinciding with Record Store Day for that year, along with a cover of "Hotline Bling", written by Canadian rapper Drake, as the B-side, by Darkroom and Interscope Records.
 The song title was also stylized in all lowercase.
 The cover version was later released for digital download and streaming in June 2018 by the aforementioned labels.
 "Party Favor" was written by Eilish and Finneas O'Connell, her brother and the track's sole producer and mixer.

 Kirsten Spruch of Billboard described the track's genre as "quirky adjacent" folk.
 According to Musicnotes.com, "Party Favor" is played in the key of C major, while Eilish's vocals span a range of A3 to A4.
 It is the only song on the EP that includes Eilish playing the ukulele.
 In the lyrics, the song starts with a phone ringing and someone saying, "Hey, leave a message."
 It then slowly formats to a voicemail with Eilish explaining that she is leaving a boy who has become too possessive over her, and trying everything to get him out of her life: "Look, now I know, we coulda done it better/But we can't change the weather/When the weather's come and gone/Books don't make sense if you read 'em backwards/You'll single out the wrong words/Like you mishear all my songs."
 Eilish warns her lover that she is done.
 Halfway through the song, Eilish then reveals that she's dumping her boyfriend on his birthday: "You just want what you can't have/No way/I'll call the cops/If you don't stop, I'll call your dad."
 Sam Moore of NME described the genre of Eilish's cover of "Hotline Bling" as "delicate indie pop" compared to the original version.